mathspp/mathspp/pages/02.blog/pycon-portugal-2025-programme-mafia/item.md

-The PyCon Portugal 2025 programme appears to be dominated by a mafia of a few speakerrs...
+The PyCon Portugal 2025 programme appears to be dominated by a mafia of a few speakers...
 Let me explain!

 ===